25 of the Funniest Family Christmas Photos

 Wrapping the gift

 “After leaving my wrapping paper within their reach, I returned to this scene.
 This is my grandson Levi, age 4, wrapping up his 1-year-old sister, Taylor,” says Marianne Fosnow.
-This map shows the most popular Christmas gift in every state.

 Great minds think alike